bartmichu/zfs-scenarios/layout-mirror/README.md

 1. Attach the new disk.

-2. Check the name and configuration of the existing pool:
+2. Verify the configuration of the existing pool, especially the identifier of the current disk:

    ```bash
    zpool status <pool-name>